bndtools/bnd/CONTRIBUTING.md

 Some more instructions how to get started with bndtools development in Eclipse can be found [here](https://bndtools.org/development.html).

-- `./gradlew :build` - Assembles and tests the Bnd Workspace projects.
+- `./gradlew :build` (or `./gradlew build -x test` to skip tests for faster local builds) - Assembles and tests the Bnd Workspace projects.
 This must be run before building the Bnd Maven and Gradle plugins.
 - `./gradlew :gradle-plugins:build` - Assembles and tests the Bnd Gradle plugins.
 - `./mvnw install` - Assembles and tests the Bnd Maven plugins.
 - `./gradlew :publish` - Assembles and publishes the Bnd Workspace projects into `dist/bundles`.